Venture capital in Poland: The Polish Development Fund

 Operating since 2016, the Fund (Polski Fundusz Rozwoju, PFR) deals with subsidizing innovation and stimulating venture investments.
 Through PFR Ventures, under the fund-of-funds formula, it offers repayable financing to innovative companies from the SME sector through financial intermediaries: VC funds or business angels.

 PFR Ventures manages five funds: PFR Starter, PFR Biznest, PFR Open Innovations (OI), PFR KOFFI and PFR NCBR CVC.
 The offer of each of them is dedicated to companies at various stages of development: from the pre-seed stage to the growth and expansion phase, and provides for a different amount of financing.
 Funds earmarked for innovative ventures come from European funds: the Intelligent Development Operational Program 2014-2020 and private funds.

 Selected funds

-Examples of venture capital funds on the Polish market, each of which is funded from different sources of capital.
+Examples of venture capital funds on the Polish market, each of which is funded from different sources of capital:

+Bek Ventures

+Founded 2013, Bek Ventures is a venture capital firm that focuses on early-stage businesses.
+Bek has invested in businesses such as UiPath and Payhawk.
+The firm officially rebranded from Earlybird Digital East to Bek Ventures in 2024.
+In 2025, Bek Ventures was ranked as the highest-performing VC firm for the second consecutive year in a row on HEC-Dow Jones’s global performance index.

 An early-stage fund with €20M available for investment, founded in 2016, it supports founders in distribution, product validation, recruitment, and capital, primarily from the CEE region, with investment tickets ranging between €250K–1M in pre-series, and below €250K in seed.
 The fund also provides strategic advice and consultations on scaling, product development, team building, and mergers and acquisitions.